MicrosoftDocs/windowsserverdocs/WindowsServerDocs/get-started/IIS-on-Nano-Server.md

 If you have an existing VHD file, you can install IIS offline with DISM.exe by mounting the VHD, and then using the **Add-Package** option.
 The following example steps assume that you are running from the directory specified by BasePath option, which was created after running New-NanoServerImage.

-1.  mountdir
+1.	mkdir mountdir
-2. .\Tools\dism.exe /Mount-ImagmediaFile:.\NanoServer.vhd /Index:1 /MountDir:.\mountdir
+2.	.\Tools\dism.exe /Mount-Image /ImageFile:.\NanoServer.vhd /Index:1 /MountDir:.\mountdir
-3. .\Tools\dism.exe /Add-Package /PackagePath:.\packages\Microsoft-NanoServer-IIS-Package.camedia:.\mountdir
+3.	.\Tools\dism.exe /Add-Package /PackagePath:.\packages\Microsoft-NanoServer-IIS-Package.cab /Image:.\mountdir
-4. .\Tools\dism.exe /Add-Package /PackagePath:.\packages\en-us\Microsoft-NanoServer-IIS-Package_en-us.camedia:.\mountdir
+4.	.\Tools\dism.exe /Add-Package /PackagePath:.\packages\en-us\Microsoft-NanoServer-IIS-Package_en-us.cab /Image:.\mountdir
 5.	.\Tools\dism.exe /Unmount-Image /MountDir:.\MountDir /Commit

 > [!NOTE]
 > Note that Step 4 adds the language pack--this example installs EN-US.